ValleryJS/StarTools/README.md

 - **Your Anti-Virus will mark this file as malicious, which is not the case.
 This application is unsigned (because it's stupid expensive to get it signed).**
 *To use this application, please allow it through your Anti-Virus.
 You can check the source code yourself to see if it does anything malicious before using it.*

+## Planned Features
+- **Extensions:** I would love to add Community Made Extension support. might look into this!

 ## Discord

 - **If you run into problems with the application or have feedback that you want to directly sent to me, you may add me on discord: `catalystjs`.
 Please only add me for things related to this app.